 Face Shields: Face shields protect the eyes, nose and mouth from contamination from respiratory droplets, along with masks and respirators.
 Face shields are worn in addition to a face mask to provide additional protection.
-Face shields may be used by staff who are involved in aerosol-generating procedures, by staff who support students with special healthcare needs and are not able to wear a face mask, by staff assisting students who are not able to physically distance, by staff conducting the screening procedures and by staff assisting with isolation area monitoring.
+Face shields may be used by staff who are involved in aerosol-generating procedures, by staff who support students with special healthcare needs and are not able to wear a face mask, and by staff assisting students who are not able to physically distance.